Visit inference.status.cscs.ch for the status of the inference service, models, and latest announcements.

 Standard API access over HTTPS using familiar client libraries and tooling.

-- Curated models
+- Curated frontier models

 - No infrastructure management